kbmail1/kbmail1/README.md

 - 👋 Hi, I’m Kundan.
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in ... lazy walks on a beach
-- 🌱 I’m currently learning ... sparks, python for data
+- 🌱 I’m currently learning ... why people like golf
-- 💞️ I’m looking to collaborate on ... ...
+- 💞️ I’m looking to collaborate on ... beach walks
 - 📫 How to reach me ... kundan.bmail1@gmail.com

 <!---